josmar-crwdstffng/angular/aio/content/guide/lazy-loading-ngmodules.md

 The `path` here is set to an empty string because the path in `AppRoutingModule` is already set to `customers`, so this route in the `CustomersRoutingModule`, is already within the `customers` context.
 Every route in this routing module is a child route.

-The other feature module's routing module is configured similarly.
+The routing module of the other feature module is configured similarly.

 <code-example header="src/app/orders/orders-routing.module.ts (excerpt)" path="lazy-loading-ngmodules/src/app/orders/orders-routing.module.ts" id="orders-routing.module.ts" region="orders-routing-module-detail"></code-example>